 This model is very poor at detecting and reproducing soft sounds

 On the upside, it's nice and easy to set up and use, which is a boon to any sleep-deprived parent.
 But ultimately it scores poorly pretty much across the board, so we recommend saving your money for all the coffee you're going to need to get through the day.

 VTech Full Colour Video & Audio Monitor BM2700: poor performer overall.

 VTech Full Colour Video & Audio Monitor BM2700

 - Price: $99

 Our expert testers had few good things to say about this baby monitor.
-The only good point our testers highlighted was that the monitor rates as 'very good' on how easy it is to use and that it does has temperature monitoring.
+The only good point they highlighted was that the monitor rates as 'very good' on how easy it is to use and that it does have temperature monitoring.

-But how easy it is to use can pale in significance when you consider the bad points: our experts say it has very poor picture range and poor picture and sound performance.
-It also doesn't have a lullaby feature, which although is not essential, is something that some parents like to make use of.
+But how easy it is to use can pale into significance when you consider the bad points: our experts say it has very poor picture range and poor picture and sound performance.
+It also doesn't have a lullaby feature, which, although not essential, is something that some parents like to make use of.

 It does offer excellent immunity from interference, scoring 90% on this test, but even that can't save it from a poor overall score.

 Read our full VTech Full Colour Video & Audio Monitor BM2700 review.